 BA, 2000, University of California, Berkeley; JD, 2004, CUNY School of Law

-Kim Vu-Dinh is thrilled to return to the people, food, and culture of the American South.
-Currently, she focuses her clinical teaching on economic development through small business capacity-building, and prior to that, she was a Eugene Ludwig/Robert M. Cover Fellow in Law in the Community and Economic Development Clinic at Yale Law School.
-Professor Vu-Dinh worked extensively in post-Katrina New Orleans with nonprofits and small, local businesses developing affordable housing and community-based commercial projects, first as non-profit staff, and later as consultant through her firm Community Capacity Consulting.
-She is also an adjunct instructor at Tulane University’s Sustainable Real Estate Development Program, and the Founder/Owner/Janitor of Milo Records New Orleans, which promotes roots music of the American South.
-Professor Vu-Dinh also worked in the public sector for six years in Alaska first as a law clerk and eventually as a public defender.
-She holds a B.A. from University of California at Berkeley and a JD from CUNY School of Law.
+Before teaching full-time, Professor Vu-Dinh worked extensively in post-Katrina New Orleans with nonprofits and small, local businesses developing affordable housing and community-based commercial projects, first as non-profit staff, and later as consultant through her firm Community Capacity Consulting.
+She also hold the venerable titles of Founder, Owner, and Janitor of Milo Records New Orleans, which promotes roots music of the American South.
+Professor Vu-Dinh worked in the public sector for six years in Alaska first as a judicial law clerk and eventually as a public defender.
+She holds a B.A. from the University of California at Berkeley and a JD from CUNY School of Law.
 Her current research focuses on inclusive economics as a civil right, and innovations of financial and legal infrastructure that can address the needs of the under-represented and underbanked.
 She has published in the peer-reviewed Business and Finance Law Review of George Washington Law School, and Duke Law School’s Alaska Law Review.